Munkei/BugEye/README.md

   int add(int a, int b);

-}
+};
 ```

 As you can see, no test-specific code is needed in the header file.
+We just
+declare a function that we want to test.

 ### In `Foo.cpp` ###